lwhiteley/react-push-menu/README.md

 **expanderComponent** (React.Component) (Required)

 You can fully customize the expander link of the sub menus by passing in a React Component to this property.
 The expander is the `chevron-right` that appears when a menu item has children.
-It will be instantiated with the data object also passed in `onNodeClick` as a property (`this.props.data`).
+It will be instantiated with the data object which contains the current node being interacted with. (`props.data`).

 ## Notes/Todos